katiestar99/ansible/docs/docsite/rst/network/user_guide/network_working_with_command_output.rst

 Conditional statements evaluate the results from the commands that are executed remotely on the device.
-Once the task executes the command set, the ``wait_for`` argument can be used to evaluate the results before returning control to the Ansible playbook.
+Once the task executes the command set, the ``wait_for`` argument can be used to evaluate the results before returning control to the Assible playbook.

 For example::